Work With Us

 • Prioritized Risk Model

-HNDL and Non-HNDL risk registers in executive language, scored by business impact, data longevity, and migration complexity.
-Mosca's Theorem applied to the actual environment.
+HNDL and Non-HNDL risk registers in executive language, scored by business impact, data longevity, and migration complexity, with Mosca's Theorem applied to the actual environment.

 • Board-Ready Roadmap

-A phased, dependency-aware transition plan with wave sequencing, decision gates, vendor escalation requirements, and investment narrative.
+A phased, dependency-aware transition plan with wave sequencing, decision gates, vendor escalation requirements, the migration architecture selected per environment type, and an investment narrative.

 • Governance Operating Model